whatisthisbuffoonery/temp/vm_yeesh/README.md

 ^after changing, sudo service ssh restart
 sudo service ssh status

+sudo ufw enable
+sudo ufw allow 4242
+sudo ufw status

+sudo configs:  `prefix Defaults`
+	- secure\_path="...": people like to change their $PATH var to look for a trojan ls binary
+	so, we 'restrict' what paths sudo can take to find binaries
 ### Informal rant

 The project description is further down, I will just document my insanity here